A Brief History of the ILJMuseum

 Today the ILJMuseum has a broad agenda focused on the cultural and sociological impact of jewelry on younger generations.
 The visitor’s experience; the stories and making of the permanent collections; a variety of cultural programs for children and adults; specially designed guided tours; programs for disabled and activities for underprivileged youth are an inextricable part of the ILJMuseum’s agenda.
 Most valued are the changing temporary exhibitions with decorative arts and jewelry from world history of art.
 ILJMuseum and private collections, artists’ works become a motive to unite common interest to enhance the cultural identity of contemporary Greece.
 Through this house of worship, where Ilias Lalaounis endowed his legacy for future generations, the ILJMuseum strives to follow his example, recapture his spirit and continue to generate a positive revolution of values.

-During your time in the ILJMuseum, please look for our newly established workshops!
+During your time in the ILJMuseum, please look for our newly established live studio workshops!

 Artists’ Metalsmithing Studio/ ZEM